 - 1. Log in as a root user. - 2.
 Navigate to the /opt/emms/cuom/gpf folder and edit the gpf.properties file. - 3.
 Find the line SipTrunkMaxCapacity=100 and change the value from '100' to your desired numeric value. - 4.
-Restart Cisco Prime Collaboration Assurance server by logging in as admin user and executing the following commands: - a. <hostname>/admin#application stop cpcm - b. <hostname>/admin#application start cpcm
+To restart Cisco Prime Collaboration Assurance server, login as root and execute the following commands: - a.
+Stop the processes: